-Toshiba charges ahead with EV-friendly battery building plan
+Toshiba charges ahead with electric car-friendly battery building plan

 Upping production twentyfold